redhat-na-ssa/demo-ai-gitops-catalog/workshops/overlays/parasol-insurance/README.md

-# Kludge the parasol insurance demo to work with more efficent resource management
+# Kludge the parasol insurance demo to work with more efficient resource management

 This demo is:

 - hard to reproduce consistently due to gaps in the source repo configuration
 - lacks useful documentation around self managed deployment
 - inconsistent in the use of automation
-- scripts embeded in `yaml` - messy to maintain and contribute
+- scripts embedded in `yaml` - messy to maintain and contribute
 - costs a lot of $$$ to run / idle

 ## Issues